 3. Monthly Dividers

 After I made my covers, and figured out how I was binding my teacher planner together, I started on the montly dividers.
-I used cover templates from this editable teacher binder and printed each one on cardstock so that it was sturdy.
+I created covers and printed each one on cardstock so that it was sturdy.
 You could laminate these as well, I just chose not to!
 I simply printed in color, then hole punched the left side of each page.